andreaspeters/flexpacket/README.md

 find the problem.
 If someone use Windows on Hardware (not like me in a VM), I would be happy to get feedback if Hostmode via USB/RS232 is working.

+All the special BBS features, I can only test with OpenBCM.
+If your BBS use a other software and some of these features is not working, please open a Github issue.

 ## Features

 - Support for Hostmode TNC's (with TF2.x Firmware)